Our Members Asked:

 Yes, the effectiveness of warfarin (Coumadin), anisindione (Miradon) and other anticoagulant drugs prescribed to help prevent blood clots can be impacted by taking supplements.
 Because it can be affected by a large number of herbs, supplements and foods, it's important to consult your physician before taking any supplement with warfarin.

-Supplements that may increase warfarin's blood-thinning effect (and consequently, the risk of abnormal bleeding) include:
+Supplements that may increase warfarin's blood-thinning effect by inhibiting its breakdown include:

 - CBD (cannabidiol)